MSUSAzureAccelerators/ADX-Patient-Monitoring-Accelerator/README.md

   - iotcentral.bicep: IoT Central Bicep deployment file
   - storage.bicep: Storage Bicep deployment file.
 This account is used as temporary storage to download ADX database configuration scripts)

 - deploy.sh: script to deploy the solution.
-THe only one you need to run
+The only one you need to run
 - main.bicep: main Bicep deployment file.
 It includes all the other Bicep deployment files (modules)
 - patientmonitoring.parameters.json: parameters file used to customize the deployment
 - README.md: This README file